-Below is a listing of our class offerings for our 2018 Conference.
-Download the PDF brochure.
-Registration is $15 per student, numerous scholarships ARE available!
-Please note that priority registration ends Sunday, March 4, at midnight.
+Download the full brochure HERE This year's conference is March 9th Registration is $15 per student, numerous scholarships ARE available!
+Please note that priority registration ends Saturday, March 2, at midnight.
 Registrations received after the deadline will be assigned classes based on availability.

 Note: During the conference, parents should plan to attend the parent workshop (or the time could be used to explore local shopping and restaurants).
 We aim to minimize all distractions in the classrooms.
 We also ensure that all adults in the workshops have gone through background checks if a parent needs to accompany their daughter in the workshops, we ask that they receive advanced permission from the organizers.

 College Planning with SPSCC South Puget Sound Community College staff will share free community resources on campus, academic and non-academic ways to prepare your child for higher education, college funding source options, and dual enrollment opportunities in high school.
-Brains, Bodies & Behavior: how to help our daughters grow during middle school.
-Bombarded by peer expectations about grades, clothes and choices, girls often feel compared and confined in middle school.
-Come hear parent coach Emily McMason talk about how we can support girls’ growth during these formative years.
+Voice: raising middle school girls to speak for their minds and bodies in the #metoo era.
+Come hear parent coach Emily McMason talk about how we can support girls during these formative years.

 Are you interested in staying -up-to-date on all things Thurston EYH?
 Please e-mail us or learn more on our Facebook or Instagram page.